codesurfers/codesurfers.github.io/content/links.md

 A good tutorial to learn the basics of functional programming with Haskell.

 - [Eloquent Javascript](http://eloquentjavascript.net/contents.html)

+A modern introduction to web development using Javascript.

 - [Why's poignant guide to Ruby](http://mislav.uniqpath.com/poignant-guide/)

+A fun Ruby tutorial.

 - [The Python Tutorial](http://docs.python.org/3/tutorial/)

 Nice little tutorial that will get you up to speed with basic